-Hires will start as Visitor Associates at $10/hour.
-Upon fully qualifying to present the museum's 13 educational programs, hires will be moved to the Museum Educator position at $12/hour.
+This position is part-time (<29 hr/wk) with full-time opportunity.
+Hires will start as Trainees at $12.50/hour.
+Upon completing the training to present the museum's 13 educational programs, hires will be moved to the Museum Educator position at $14/hour.
 Full qualification includes passing written tests and an oral examination.
 The full-time museum educator will begin as a part-time, hourly position that is a benefit-non-eligible position with the Museum’s Interpretive and Educational staff.
 The part-time educator works less than 30/wk, as an average, but during many weeks may be assigned as much 30- 40 hrs. /wk.; rarely, there may also be no weekly hours assigned during certain weeks of the slow season.

-After a 90-day probationary period, eligible educators are assigned full-time status by having requisite experience and passing their qualifications.
-Full-time educators work a weekly average of 30 hrs. or more year-round, and are entitled to company benefits.
+After a 90-day probationary period, fully-trained educators are eligible for full-time status by having requisite experience and passing their qualifications.
+Full-time status is contingent upon having open, full-time positions available.
+This position works a weekly average of 30 hrs. or more year-round, and are entitled to company benefits.

 A Museum Educator assists with and supervises special events, day programs, and overnight activities; learns and provides public presentations, tours, day programs, and overnight activities.
 A Museum Educator who attains the rating of “Chief” works closely with and supervises Ship's Crew members to develop their ability to learn and deliver presentations and to become more effective museum employees.
 A Chief Educator will also supervise and manage education day-programs, overnight programs, and serve as the lead crew person during special event staffing.
 Chief Educators can be full or part-time.
 All Museum Educators maintain and wear a replica period enlisted uniform and assist with and supervise the completion of daily clean-up, preventive maintenance, and curatorial preservation in the museum and on board the ships.